 - All plaintiffs have in common one major thing: they were negatively affected by the defendant’s actions, or lack thereof, and are seeking compensation for their injuries.

 - Each case is unique.
 Some cases have only one plaintiff, other cases have multiple.
 It depends on the scope of the case, the injuries of each person, and how it affects those who were also in the accident.

 - A plaintiff becomes a plaintiff by filing a claim against one or more defendants.

-- The defendants then have a limited amount of time to respond to the complaint by filing an answer or a motion to dismiss.
+- The defendants have a limited amount of time to respond to the complaint by filing an answer or a motion to dismiss.

 - Each state has a statute of limitations.

-- Most types of civil cases have a built-in deadline known as the statute of limitations.
+- Most types of civil cases have a built-in deadline otherwise known as the statute of limitations.
 This deadline is usually 1-3 years after the injury occurs.